 Day Trip To The Bavarian Castles

 There are many day tours to the Bavarian castles/palaces, particularly to Neuschwanstein, aka the Cinderella castle.
 However, if you are on a road trip like us, you can drive yourself and chose which castles to visit.
+But, there are other options to get to Neuschwanstein.
 We recommend Neuschwanstein (obviously), Hohenschwangau Castle (it’s right next to Neuschwanstein) and the Linderhof Palace (aka the little Versailles).
 This is really one of the must-do things in Munich.
 Don’t skip it, even if some of the castles are overcrowded.

 Go to a wine or beer festival